Oncology CRO

 Confidently seek approval with our global regulatory team

-Our Oncology Center of Excellence includes more than 80 ex-agency regulators from FDA, EMA, NMPA, MHRA, and PEI, among other bodies, as well as six ex-FDA regulators from CBER’s Office of Tissues and Advance Therapies and the former Deputy Center Director of the FDA’s Oncology Center of Excellence.
+Our Oncology Center of Excellence includes ex-agency regulators from FDA, EMA, NMPA, MHRA, and PEI, among other bodies, as well as multiple ex-FDA regulators from CBER’s Office of Tissues and Advance Therapies.
 Our insights about highly specific regulatory processes and requirements, as well as our ongoing relationships with current regulators, help bring your breakthrough treatments to market faster.

 Experience in the past 5 years with oncology